Lessons from early Business Anthropologists

 When looking back at the clumsy start to the field of Business Anthropology, we can now say: We know that when factory workers are watched by a supervisor, their production goes up.
 In other words: observation of a subject affects the outcome.
 By any other name, the Hawthorne effect.

 As product managers, when looking to create a mobile application we must take this lesson and look for the moments when we divide users into different groups, altering the observable need for an app.

 Intended Use V. Expected Use

-My former workplace recently implemented a clock in/clock out app for nonexempt employees.
+My former workplace recently implemented a clock in/clock out the app for nonexempt employees.
 Along with the implementation of the app, the formula for exemption status also changed, skewing more towards supervisors and higher paid employees.
 This app was to be used simultaneously with separate time tracking apps and proved to be an extra burden on non-exempt employees.
 With no shared value the app set a dynamic between two sets of users.
-The supervisors were not using the app the way their employees were, and therefore were not privy to the knowledge shared among non-exempt users to bypass the app in order to clock in remotely.
-This behavior in turn gives supervisors an inaccurate view of their employees.
+The supervisors were not using the app the way their employees were and therefore were not privy to the knowledge shared among non-exempt users to bypass the app in order to clock in remotely.
+This behavior, in turn, gives supervisors an inaccurate view of their employees.

 When Shockoe develops an app, we study different user groups, anticipate different use cases, and instead of mandating specific app use, seek to capitalize on shared goals.